REST - /v1/batch

 When sending a batch request to your Weaviate instance, it could be the case that an error occurs.
 This can be caused by several reasons, for example that the connection to Weaviate is lost or that there is a mistake in a single data object that you are trying to add.

-You can check if an error and what kind has occurred.
+You can check if an error occurred, and of what kind.

-A batch request will always return a HTTP 200
+A batch request will always return an HTTP 200

-status code when a the batch request was successful.
-That means that the batch was successfully sent to Weaviate, and there were no issues with the connection or processing of the batch and no malformed request (4xx
+status code when the batch request was successful.
+That means that the batch was successfully sent to Weaviate, and there were no issues with the connection or processing of the batch, and the request was not malformed (4xx

 status code).
 However, with a 200